AlexanderSilvaB/cube/README.md

-# NanoLang
+# Cube
-Nano is a dynamic typed programing language
+Cube is a dynamic typed programing language